OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 - 140 characters maximum.
 - Use the name of the service as the subject.
 - Write in the present tense.
-- Prefer active phrasings over passive (e.g., “Microsoft expands reach” rather than “Reach expanded by Microsoft“).
+- Prefer active phrasings over passive (e.g. “Microsoft expands reach” rather than “Reach expanded by Microsoft“).
 - Describe the policy change, not the name of the document.
 This information will be given in the metadata below.
 - Use no punctuation.
+- Use international title casings (i.e. only the first letter of the leading word should be in capital).
 - Do not put a link in the title because in some reuse contexts the entire title is a link to the memo.

 **Examples**